Ranking every Chelsea manager of the Roman Abramovich era

-Chelsea have gone through 10 permanent managers in that time, plus a number of interim and caretaker bosses in between appointments.
+Chelsea have gone through 12 (relatively) permanent managers in that time, plus a number of interim and caretaker bosses in between appointments, but the constant changing certainly hasn’t been because they haven’t been winning things.

 We’ve ranked every Chelsea boss under Abramovich to have managed a minimum of 10 games, meaning no Steve Holland or Ray Wilkins, but Rafa Benitez and Guus Hiddink.

-We’re sorry, Andre, we liked you, but someone has to be the worst, and with a 48% win rate you are objectionably the worst.
+We’re sorry, Andre, we liked you, but someone has to be the worst, and with a 48% win rate you are objectively the (joint) worst.

 Plus, Chelsea paid a world-record €15million to snare you from Porto.
 It really didn’t work out, but that doesn’t mean you weren’t a very good right-hand man.